rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ![cover photo](images/apps_touch.jpg)

 *This is part 1 of a two-part post on mobile app automation.
-Next chapter will focus on Android build automation*
+Next chapter will focus on Android build automation.*

 Mobile app development is one of our core competencies here at Rootstrap, and we embrace best practices for development and delivery just as much as we do for backend and web applications.
 As Continuous Integration/Continuous Delivery requires maintaining multiple backend environments (Development, QA, Staging, Production), with fully automated deployments to each, it also requires maintaining multiple versions of our mobile apps, to match each environment.
-Building and releasing all these versions is a time consuming and error prone process, which can -and should- be automated, though it presents a particular set of challenges.
+Building and releasing all these versions is a time-consuming and error prone process, which can -and should- be automated, though it presents a particular set of challenges.

 In this post I am going to describe the approach we implemented for iOS CI/CD making use of Fastlane, a CI system (GitHub Actions), and some spare Mac Minis which were sitting idle at the office and got turned into build servers.
 We'll use AWS S3 to store signing artifacts, but any system where we could safely store encrypted files could serve.